kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 - **Blog** — the `content/blog-post` folder in the `website` repository
 - **Community** — the `community` repository
 - **Roadmap** — the `capabilities` folder in the `community` repository for descriptions of our project areas, and GitHub issues with `Epic` and a given capability labels for the roadmap details
-- **Landing page** — `content` folder in the `website` repository, including the banner, and the **Used by** section with Kyma adopters
+- **Landing page** — the `content` folder in the `website` repository, including the banner, and the **Used by** section with Kyma adopters

 Before the website build, all this content is copied to the `website` repository by the [content loader](https://github.com/kyma-project/website/tree/master/tools/content-loader) — our own TypeScript tool we use for fetching:
 - Content from various repositories
 - Issue details from ZenHub and GitHub APIs

-## Building and deployment process
+## Build and deployment process

-Now that you know all the pieces of the puzzle, let's have a look at how they fit together.
-The diagram and description below show the whole website building process triggered after merging a PR.
+Now that you know all the pieces of our puzzle, let's have a look at how they fit together.
+The diagram and description below show the whole website build and deployment process, triggered after merging a PR to one of the repositories.

 ![Website building flow](./building-process.svg)

-1. Merge your PR to either the `kyma/docs` or `community` repository.
+1. Merge your PR to either the `kyma` (`docs` folder) or `community` repository.

 2. The GitHub API sends an event to the Netlify function that triggers the master build.